-(j) Electron and Scanning Probe Microscopies Program Manager: Jane Zhu, 301-903-3811, jane.zhu@science.doe.gov
+(j) Electron and Scanning Probe Microscopies Technical Contact: Jane Zhu, 301-903-3811, jane.zhu@science.doe.gov

-This activity supports basic research in condensed matter physics and materials science using electron and scanning probe microscopy and spectroscopy techniques.
+This activity supports basic research in materials sciences using electron and scanning probe microscopy and spectroscopy techniques.
 The research includes experiments and theory to understand the atomic, electronic, and magnetic structures and properties of materials.
 This activity also supports the development of new instrumentation and techniques, including ultrafast diffraction and imaging techniques, to advance basic science and materials characterizations for energy applications.
 The goal is to develop a fundamental understanding of materials through advanced microscopy and spectroscopy.